Cigarette and Tobacco Products Tax Evasion

 Examples of Cigarette or Tobacco Products Tax Evasion:

-- Sale of unstamped cigarettes.
+- Sale of unstamped cigarettes or untaxed tobacco products.

 - Intentionally importing tobacco products from outside the state without remitting the appropriate California State tobacco products taxes.